quickapps/docs/eng/designers/themes.md

                         settings.ctp

 Themes are registed in the system as Modules.
-And every module is allowed to store in database their own settings parameters.
-(All modules information is stored in the `modules` table).
+And every module is allowed to store in database their own settings parameters (All modules information is stored in the `modules` table).
 Module's settings parametters are stored in the `settings` column of the `modules` table.